All right, news roundup information overload hour.

 All right, quick break more with Nikki Haley, former governor of South Carolina, former UN ambassador.

-Her new book is out.
+A new book is out.

-Look, October this month is cybersecurity awareness month.
+Look, October this month is Cybersecurity Awareness Month.

 That means right now is the perfect time for everybody to take stock, ensure that you are doing everything in your power to stay safer online.